raccoongang/xblock-video/README.md

 - Wistia
 - Youtube

-Appsembler and Raccoon Gang will be co-presenting [a talk about the video-xblock](https://openedx2017.sched.com/event/9zf6/lightning-talks) at the Open edX Con 2017 in Madrid.
+Appsembler and Raccoon Gang will be co-presenting [a talk about the video-xblock] at the Open edX Con 2017 in Madrid.

+[a talk about the video-xblock]: https://openedx2017.sched.com/event/9zf6/lightning-talks

 We welcome folks from the Open edX community to contribute additional video backends as well as report and fix issues.

 Thanks to [InterSystems](http://www.intersystems.com) and [Open University](http://www.open.ac.uk) for sponsoring the initial version of the Video XBlock!